-53. The supervision of compliance with the rules of corporate governance, internal codes of conduct and corporate social responsibility policy should be assigned to one or distributed among several committees of the board, which may be the audit committee, the nomination committee, the corporate social responsibility committee, if any, or an ad hoc committee that the board, exercising its powers of self-organisation, may decide to set up.
-These committees should specifically have the following minimum duties:

-- a) Oversight of compliance with the internal codes of conduct and the company's corporate governance rules. - b) Supervision of the strategy of communication and relations with investors and shareholders, including small and mediumsized shareholders. - c) Periodical assessment of the adequacy of the company's corporate governance system to ensure that it fulfils its mission of promoting corporate interests and takes account of the legitimate interests of the other stakeholders, where appropriate. - d) Review of the company's corporate responsibility policy, making sure that it is geared towards creating value. - e) Monitoring of the corporate social responsibility strategy and practices and assessment of the degree of compliance. - f) Supervision and assessment of the processes of relations with different stakeholders. - g) Assessment of everything related with non-financial risks in the company, including operational, technological, legal, social, environmental, political and reputational risks. - h) Coordination of the reporting process for non-financial information and diversity, complying with the applicable legal provisions and international benchmark standards.
+Complies [X] Partial compliance [] Explanation [] 51. ttee should consult the cha xecutive directors and sen of the company, especially on Complies [X] Partial compliance [1 Explanation [] 52. board cluded in the regulations of the e foregoing recommendations, a) The members should be exclusively non-executive directors, the majority independent directors. b) They should be ch aired by independent dire ctors. c) The board should appoint the members of these committees on account of the expertise, skills and experience of the directors and the duties of each committee; and the committees should discuss its proposals and reports; and report on its activities at the first board meeting following their meetings, answering for the work done. d) The committees should be able to obtain external counselling whenever they may consider it necessary to perform their duties. e) Minutes should be e issued of their meetings a and made avai lable to all directors.
+Complies [] Partial compliance [] Explanation [] Not applicable [X] 53. respoi comm board nsibility policy shoul nittee, the nomination d be assigned to one or dis on committee, the corpora stributed amor te social respo nsibility committee, if any, or t and corporate social coard, which may be the audit an ad hoc committee that the d specifically have the following a) Oversight of compliance with the internal codes of conduct and the company's corporate governance rules. b) Supervision of the sized shareholders n and relation s with investors and sharehold ders, including small and medium- c) Periodical assessment of the adequacy of the company's corporate governance system to ensure that it fulfils its mission of promoting corporate interests and takes account of the legitimate interests of the other stakeholders, where appropriate. d) Review of the com npany's corporate respons bility policy, m naking sure that it is geared to wards creating value. e) Monitoring of the corporate social responsib oility strategy a nd practices and assessment of the degree of compliance. f) Supervision and as ssessment of the processe s of relations w vith different stakeholders. g) Assessment of everything related with non-financial risks in the company, including operational, technological, legal, social, environmental, political and reputational risks. h) Coordination of the reporting process for non-financial information and diversity, complying with the applicable legal provisions and international benchmark standards.
+Complies [X] Partial compliance [] Explanation []